 Are you looking for the Hydraulic Turbine?
-So today we will study the Definition, Types of Turbine, Working principle, Hydroelectric power plant, Difference between Impulse and Reaction turbine, Advantages and Disadvantages of Hydraulic Turbine.
+So today we will study the Definition, Types of Turbine, Working principle, Hydroelectric power plant, Difference between Impulse and Reaction turbine, Advantages and Disadvantages, PDF.
 Here you will get the articles of Mechanical Engineering in brief with some key points and you will get to know an enormous amount of knowledge from It.
 So If you find this articles helpful, please let us know in the comment box, either if any correction required too, also let us know in the comment box.

 Is the information provided helpful or not?.
 Please comment down below.

-- Water turbine where developed in the 19th Century and widely used for industrial power prior to electrical grids.
+Water turbine was developed in the 19th Century and widely used for industrial power prior to electrical grids.
 This is mostly used for electric power generation.
 They harness clean and renewable energy sources.

 1. According to the type of energy at Inlet:

 - Impulse Turbine: The energy is in the form of kinetic. e.g: Pelton wheel, Turbo wheel.

 - Reaction Turbine: The energy is in the form of both Kinetic and Pressure. e.g: Tubular, Bulb, Propeller, Francis turbine.

 2. According to the direction of flow through Runner: